SuperOfficeDocs/superoffice-docs/docs/developer-portal/overview.md

 ### App Store information

 Both partners and standard applications have App Store information.
-This is your company profile page and one or more app-specific product pages shown in the SuperOffice App Store.
+This is your partner profile page and one or more app-specific product pages shown in the SuperOffice App Store.

 If your company develops custom applications only, you can ignore the **App Store information** section.
 Likewise, this section is hidden on the app page of all custom apps.